-- Auditors: These shall be appointed by the Executive Committee.
+- Financial Review: An independent annual financial review shall be arranged by the Executive Committee.

-(a) Amendments to this Constitution may be made at any annual meeting of the Fellowship by a two-thirds majority vote of those present.
+(a) Amendments to this Constitution may be made at any annual meeting of the Fellowship by a two-thirds majority vote of members present.

 (b) Notice of any proposed amendment shall be in writing and shall be forwarded to all members of the Fellowship at least (30) days prior to any annual meeting at which the proposed amendment shall be considered.